WILD LIFE Sydney Zoo is located in Darling Harbor in Sydney, Australia. The zoo opened in 2006 as Sydney Wildlife World.

 During 2009 Wild Life Sydney opened an exhibit called Kakadu Gorge for the fauna of the Northern Territory with the main feature being a saltwater crocodile.

-In March 2011 Village roadshows assets were acquired by the UK based Merlin entertainment.
+In March 2011 the Village roadshows assets were acquired by the UK based Merlin entertainment.
 They closed the park temporarily for renovations.
 As part of this process the park was reduced in size to allow room for the addition of a Madame Tussauds Sydney, which is home to over 100 wax figures

-It reopened on September 13th 2011.
-It was this point that it was renamed to Wild Life Sydney.
+The zoo reopened on September 13th 2011.
+It was at this point that it was renamed to Wild Life Sydney.

 2016 saw an exhibit for platypus added to Wild Life Sydney.